dnschnur/piday.github.com/about/index.md

 How they met:

 Although they were introduced online, David and Felicia first met on the Rail Trail in Lebanon, NH.
-Felicia had found a lost dog (named Buster) wandering the trail, and was searching for its owner.
+Felicia had found a lost dog (named Buster) wandering the trail and was searching for its owner.
 David cycled by and stopped to help.
 After safely delivering the dog, they made plans for their first date.

 First date:

 Hiking the Velvet Rocks trail in Hanover, NH.
 It was a challenging (read: slippery) hike whose views didn't quite live up to the hype, but they found yet another lost dog.
 They nicknamed it “Columbus” for its unwavering certainty that it was heading in the right direction, when clearly it wasn't.
-Columbus was reunited with his owner at the trailhead.
+Columbus was reunited with its owner at the trailhead.

 When they officially became a couple: